Lemoncode/react-by-sample/00 Boilerplate/readme.md

 - Create and navigate to the folder where you are going to create the empty project.

-- Execute `npm init`, you will be prompted to answer some information request about the project (e.g. set name to _samplereact_ and description to _Sample working with React,TypeScript and Webpack_).
+- Execute `npm init`.
+You are prompted to answer some questions about the project (e.g. set name to _samplereact_ and description to _Sample working with React,TypeScript and Webpack_).
-Once you have successfully fullfilled them a **[./package.json](./package.json)** file we will generated.
+Once you have successfully answered them, a **[./package.json](./package.json)** file is generated.

  ```bash
  npm init